apache/incubator-kie-kogito-examples/process-decisions-rest-quarkus/README.md

 ![License Validation Service Data](docs/images/license-drl-service-task-data-mapping.png)

-**Rest Work Item**
+**REST Work Item**

 <img src="docs/images/license-validation-drl-wih.png" width=150/>

 The input and output mapping for this task is just the driver variable that is filled with license validation information.
-For Rest Work Item the URL and HTTP Method are set as input parameters in the process itselt, that is differnt from the Service Task apporach.
+For REST Work Item the URL and HTTP Method are set as input parameters in the process itselt, that is differnt from the Service Task approach.

 ![License Validation WIH Data](docs/images/license-validation-drl-wih-data-mapping.png)